SmitBdangar/SmitBdangar/README.md

 # Hi there 👋

-Currently sharpening skills in: .NET ecosystem & cloud technologies
+Currently sharpening skills in: python & cloud technologies